HoldenLab/LifeHack/Incubation Box/README.md

 ## Parts

-Contains dimentioned 2D drawings of box components in .DXF form ready for production
+Contains dimentioned 2D drawings of box components in .DXF form ready for production.

+All parts are made from 10mm Black 9961 Perspex except the window which is made from 10 mm clear Perspex.